samclark2015/peep-chat-server/README.md

 # Peep Server
 The backend client for Peep, the not-so-secret messaging service.

+## REST API:
+###- /login